On-brand accessible dataviz

 September 4, 2025

-In this talk we take a “basic but functional” graph and improve it in 10 successive ways, illustrating how accessibility and creativity go hand in hand in crafting intuitive data visualisations.
+In this talk we take a โ€œbasic but functionalโ€ graph and improve it in 10 successive ways, illustrating how accessibility and creativity go hand in hand in crafting intuitive data visualisations.
+These are the steps I go through in developing dataviz design systems for my clients, which allow them to apply accessibility principles in creating on-brand publication-ready graphs with just a two extra lines of code.

 Slides